mhujer/blog.martinhujer.cz/source/_posts/2017/2017-09-07-php-7-2-is-due-in-november-whats-new.md

 There is a good article about [Protecting passwords with Argon2 in PHP 7.2](https://framework.zend.com/blog/2017-08-17-php72-argon2-hash-password.html) on Zend Framework blog.

+**Note:** Argon2i is available only if the PHP was compiled with `--with-password-argon2` flag.
+(It is included in Windows binaries available from php.net).

 ## RFC: Make Libsodium a Core Extension ([link](https://wiki.php.net/rfc/libsodium))

 PHP 7.2 comes with cryptography library libsodium in the core.
 It was previously available through PECL.
 There is also a [polyfill available](https://github.com/paragonie/sodium_compat) so you can start using it right now (it even supports PHP 5.2.4!).